openjdk/jdk/src/jdk.jcmd/share/man/jcmd.md

                url from which they were loaded at the time of the training run that created the AOT cache, additionally the flags will also be annotated to indicate the AOT cache origin (static or dynamic).

-               The total number of classes loaded (if any) from either AOT cache (and the associated cache filepath) are summarized.
+               The total number of classes loaded (if any) from either AOT cache (and the associated cache path location) are summarized.

 `VM.classloader_stats`
 :   Print statistics about all ClassLoaders.